Terms & Conditions

 Sub-Processor means another Data Processor engaged by the Supplier for carrying out processing activities in respect of the Protected Data on behalf of the Client.

 Supervisory Authority means any local, national, or multinational agency, department, official, parliament, public or statutory person or any government or professional body, regulatory or supervisory authority, board or other body responsible for administering Data Protection Laws.

 Supplier: Nationwide Pathology Limited registered in England and Wales with company number 07427189.

-Supplier Materials: all Triple Kits, Swabs, Single Kits, TB Quantiferon Kits, Urine Kits and Stool Kits provided by the Supplier to the Client, as may be amended or updated by the Supplier from time to time.
+Supplier Materials: all Triple Kits, Swabs, Single Kits, TB Quantiferon Kits, Urine Kits, Stool Kits and Day 2 and Day 8 Testing Package, provided by the Supplier to the Client, as may be amended or updated by the Supplier from time to time.

 Swabs: means any swab that may be used to carry out a PCR test and does, where payment is taken in advance by the Supplier, includes the cost of the COVID-19 Test.

 Technical and Organisational Measures means taking into account the state of the art, the cost of implementation and the nature, scope, context and purpose of the processing the Protected Data as well as the risk of varying likelihood and severity of the rights and freedoms of natural persons, appropriate technical and organisational measures to ensure for the Protected Data a level of security appropriate to the risk, including any special measures.

 Test: a laboratory test agreed to be carried out by the Supplier or the Supplier’s agent on any Sample supplied by a Client and, where payment has been made in advance for Supplier Materials, does include the cost of the relevant test which is non-refundable.